jazzfan2/anagram/README.md

 	-m VAL  Print if number of anagrams >= VAL
 	-M VAL  Print if number of anagrams <= VAL

 All options can be combined.
-If no option is given, Dutch is the default language.
+If no language option is given, Dutch is the default language.

 The [WORD] argument is optional, and makes anagram.sh filter the output to only the given word and its anagram(s) if present.